justgo129/dataScienceCourseraTidyDataWeek4/CodeBook.md

     variableactivitysubject <-aggregate(xysubject, by=list(Y, subject), FUN=mean, na.rm=TRUE)

-As shown above, the file *activity_labels* contained a key, mapping each of the six values of Y to the name of a general activity.
+As shown above, the file *activity_labels* contained a key, mapping each of the six numeric values of Y to the name of a general activity.
 The exercise concluded when the information from *activity_labels* was merged into variableactivitysubject in order to provide meaningful information, retaining the same data frame name: *variableactivitysubject*.

 # Appendix 1: Names of variables employed in analysis (79) todo